TejasMankeshwar/Life-Below-Water/README.md

 1. Clone the repository or download as zip
 2. Extract the zip file
 3. Open the clone or extracted file
+4. Open folder named public
-4. Open the index.htm or index.html file
+4. Open the index.html file

 You will now be redirected to the main webpage of our Website